kdk132/kdk132.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a principal research scientist at Johns Hopkins University Applied Physics Lab and an Assistant Research Professor in the computer science department at Johns Hopkins University.
+I am a principal research scientist at Johns Hopkins University Applied Physics Lab and an assistant research professor in the computer science department at Johns Hopkins University.
 My research lies in the intersection of robotics, perception and machine learning.